 Eileen Weber, DNP, JD, BSN, PHN, RN

-Clinical Associate Professor, Population Health and Systems Cooperative, School of Nursing, University of Minnesota
+Clinical Associate Professor, Population Health & Systems Cooperative, School of Nursing, U of MN

 Eileen Weber is a nurse attorney and clinical associate professor at the University of Minnesota School of Nursing, where she teaches ethics, leadership, and public policy in the context of a continuum of interprofessional healthcare.
 She founded the Healthcare Legal Partnership (HLP) Collaborative, a growing network of healthcare providers with embedded civil legal services to serve patients who need legal help in overcoming negative social determinants of health.
 Her mission is to advance innovations in HLPs to promote just, equitable, and fair healthcare through the integration of legal services and healthcare delivery.
 She serves on the nursing school's Finance and Planning Committee and formerly coordinated the Policy Dialogue Series for the Katharine J. Densford International Center for Nursing Leadership.
 Weber is certified as a public health nurse and serves on the state health department's Health Care Homes Rulemaking Advisory Committee and its Program Innovation Workgroup.
 She is a gubernatorial appointment to the state's Environmental Health Tracking and Biomonitoring Advisory Panel, representing the Minnesota Center for Environmental Advocacy.
 In that role, she works with epidemiologists, doctoral students, environmental health experts and advocates in reaching and teaching clinicians how to screen and reduce the negative impacts of chemicals in people.